ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 JSON is a textual format for representing a collection of values: a simple value (string, number, “true”, “false”, “null”), an array of values or an object.
 Ballerina also understands the JSON Schema and allows one to declare that a JSON document must conform to a particular schema.

 Ballerina has a variable type named “json” that can represent any JSON value.
-Thus it is a built-in union type in Ballerina whose value can be any one of a string, a float, a boolean, an array of any or a map of any.
+Thus it is a built-in union type in Ballerina whose value can be any one of a string, a float, a boolean, an array of any, or a map of any.
 We provide utility functions to read a JSON document to create a JSON typed value.
 The lexical representation of a value of that type is JSON, thus simply printing a JSON typed variable results in a JSON string.

 JSON variables are declared in the following way: